 Another item we recommend you invest in.
 Dental bills are expensive.
 Consider having a good mouth guard like having a good insurance policy.

 These are important for those of us who have hands… so, the vast majority of people….

 The problem with having hand wraps is knowing how to use them, so we created an article on how to correctly apply your wraps HERE.
 Or, see the hand wrap tutorial below.

-The items in list above are the essentials you will need when trying to get started.
-Below is another list of things you will may start to get for yourself over time, as you begin to take muay thai training more seriously:
+The items in the list above are the essentials you will need when trying to get started.
+Below is another list of things you will start to get for yourself over time, as you begin to take Muay Thai training more seriously:

-One of the more expensive items that a student will have to buy when starting muay thai are a set of thai pads.
-A quality set can cost upwards of $200, and when it comes to thai pads you definitely want to buy quality!
-Cheap thai pads don’t last long, they feel horrible to kick, and they don’t provide much protection for your forearms while your partner kicks.
+One of the more expensive items that a student will have to buy when starting Muay Thai is a set of Thai pads.
+A quality set can cost upwards of $200, and when it comes to Thai pads you definitely want to buy quality!
+Cheap Thai pads don’t last long, they feel horrible to kick, and they don’t provide much protection for your forearms while your partner kicks.

-These are also referred to as boxing mitts or focus pads, and are used more in Boxing training than muay thai training, but muay thai still makes use of punches and it is definitely worth spending the extra time getting you punches working effectively to gain an edge over an opponent who can only kick!
+These are also referred to as boxing mitts or focus pads and are used more in Boxing training than Muay Thai training, but Muay that still makes use of punches and it is definitely worth spending the extra time getting you punches working effectively to gain an edge over an opponent who can only kick!

-Skipping is a great way to warm up, cool down, find rhythm, and build calf strength.
-And the great part about a skipping rope, is it costs very little money!
-You can fork out a but more if you want a really nice one, but in the beginning a simple one will suffice.
+Skipping is a great way to warm up, cool down, find a rhythm, and build calf strength.
+And the great part about a skipping rope is it costs very little money!
+You can fork out a bit more if you want a really nice one, but in the beginning, a simple one will suffice.